 As part of the White Night of the Galleries (September 30), the alternative gallery space at Dr. Iacob Felix no. 72A hosted an installation called Road, about the road of life.

-The piece that intrigued me the most, despite its simple concept, showed a family photo and a number of medicine package inserts, blisters of pills and prescriptions pinned to an old light brown overcoat.
-The garment was hanged from the ceiling and a side wall, and underneath it was a pile of medicine packets, pill bottles, and blister packs.
+The piece that intrigued me the most, despite its simple concept, showed a family photo and a number of medicine package inserts, blisters of pills, and prescriptions pinned to an old light brown overcoat.
+The garment hung from the ceiling and a side wall, and underneath it was a pile of medicine packets, pill bottles, and blister packs.
 The label read Bătrânețea (Old Age), by Rene Răileanu.

 Rene Răileanu is mostly a figurative painter.
 If you want to see some more of his work, here’s his website.

 The work consists of four segments of charred wood laid upon a narrow bed of sand.
 First things first: why four pieces and a single log?
 The parts may be a reference, perhaps, to the four nucleotide bases of a DNA strand, or, alternatively, to the idea of steps—considered separately from the first and the last step mentioned in the title.
-Moving on, it’s easy to see why these pieces of wood, passed through fire, a step before returning to the earth as ashes (and you can see in the detail below how chips of it are already coming loose and taking that road), is the last step.
+Moving on, it’s easy to see why these pieces of wood, passed through fire, a step before returning to the earth as ashes, is the last step (and you can see in the detail below how chips of it are already coming loose and taking that road).
 But how is it the first step?
 Maybe the fire that consumes us is a spiritual moment that allows us to be born.
 Maybe we’re already charred wood when we’re born (the old idea of birth as the first step towards death).
 I feel it’s this second idea, tied to birth, that gives this piece its oomph.
 The idea that with every breath we take we die a little—just as a light breeze will eat at this charred log.